SLST and MLST Sequence-based Strain Typing

 If a sterility failure occurs, customers can send samples to us, and we can assist in determining the root cause.
 We will first identify the isolates by 16S rDNA sequencing.
 If the 16S sequence is different, you can be sure that the isolates are different strains.
-Further characterization is necessary for those isolates that have identical 16S sequences and can be done using SLST or MLST.
-This technology is designed to deliver the most informative data and have the ability to obtain an unambiguous result from all strains within a species.
+Further characterization is necessary for those isolates that have identical 16S sequences and can be done using SLST or MLST (single and multilocus sequence typing).
+This strain typing technology is designed to deliver the most informative data and have the ability to obtain an unambiguous result from all strains within a species.

 Methods for Sequence-based Strain Typing

 Microbial identification using the rRNA regions is a robust technology.
 There are times, however, when additional information is needed and it is essential to be able to differentiate organisms below the species level.
 Increased discrimination at the strain level can be achieved by sequencing, analyzing and comparing highly variable loci (regions) in the organism's genome.
 MLST and SLST (single and multilocus sequence typing) analyze essential protein coding genes, or housekeeping genes, that encode for proteins necessary for the normal cellular functions of the bacterium all of which contain more variability in their sequences.

 After extracting DNA from the sample, which can be viable or non-viable, the first step in this process is an accurate ID to the species level.
 This must be performed before starting MLST or SLST to determine appropriate targets and primer sets as the target genes will not be the same for each species being characterized.